Sketch of a novel approach to a neural model: Discussion

-A major problem with the synaptic hypothesis is that adjusting weights in graphs has weak expressive power.
-Treating neurons as adjustable activation functions improves efficiency of implementation, but does not extend the expressive power of the system \cite{Scheler2004,Kang2006,SoltizM2013}.
-While such systems can store large amounts of data, they overwrite storage by recency.
-They don't function for more complex hierarchical knowledge and action plans, like language generation \cite{Hosseini-Asl2020}.
-They may mimic it by pattern generation for images or text.
-Certain modifications of weight-adjusting neural networks were proposed on technical grounds \cite{Gravesetal2014},\cite{HochreiterSchmidhuber1997} to solve problems of insufficient memory performance, cf. Fig.~\ref{fig:memory-in-networks}.
-A mathematical theory of the expressive power of various neuronal representation systems is still lacking.
-This would involve comparing graph-theoretic to vertical-horizontal models.
+Another major problem with the synaptic hypothesis is that adjusting weights in graphs has weak expressive power.
+Treating neurons as adjustable activation functions improves efficiency of implementation, but does not significantly extend the expressive power of the system \citep{Scheler2004,Kang2006,SoltizM2013}.
+When such systems store whole knowledge bases, they acquire and store curated data sequentially, and they require enormously large graphs because of a lack of compressibility.
+They overwrite storage by recency.
+This leads to problems for more complex hierarchical knowledge and action plans \citep{Hosseini-Asl2020}.